bessantomeh/LearnHub_Backend/README.md

 ## Testing
 You can run tests using Jest:npm test

+### Deployment
+The backend system is deployed on **Render**, a cloud platform used for hosting and scaling web applications.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.